Mark Zuckerberg’s Watch Collection: A Closer Look at The Tech Billionaire’s Timepieces

 Mark Zuckerberg’s watches: The Chronometrè Souverain Havana

 Appearing as a guest on the YouTube series ‘Huge If True’, Zuckerberg sported a F.P.
 Journe Chronomètre Souverain Havana with a 40 mm platinum case.
 The watch, as elegant as it is rare, takes its name from its ‘Havana’ dial, a warm brown colour that is a rarity in the watch industry.
 It is an expression of François-Paul Journe’s watchmaking expertise in its purest form.
 A simple hand-wound watch with an indication of time and power reserve, where you will not find highly complex complications or a tourbillon.
 But don’t be fooled: F.P.
 Journe would not be F.P.
 Journe if not only the exterior but also the interior was refined down to the smallest detail.
 Like most F.P.
 Journe movements, the calibre 1304 is made of solid 18-carat red gold, has a frequency of 21,600 revolutions per minute, a free-sprung balance with variable moment of inertia, which ensures precision and shock resistance.
 On top of that, it has perlage, anglage and Côte de Genève finishes.
-Its market value is around 85,000 euros.
+Its retail price is around 40,910 euros.

 Legend has it that the lineSport collection was born from a customer’s desire for an F.P.Journe that he could also wear to his next marathon.
 This led to the conception of the very first Centigraphe Sport, made entirely from aluminium.
 But F.P.
 Journe did not stop at the case when choosing a different material, they also made the movement out of aluminium.
 All in all, these attributes ensure that the watch weighs less than 55 grams – including the wristband.
 Mark Zuckerberg also wore one of these models when he spoke about artificial intelligence at the Meta Connect conference.
 In addition to the rubber inserts at the ends of each link of the bracelet, the watch also has rubber inserts on the sides of the case and on the titanium crown to effectively protect the watch from shocks.
 The dial features three sub-dial counters that can be used to measure time intervals of hundredths of a second, twenty seconds and ten minutes.